0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

 This guide will walk you through running a Polygon validator node from binaries.

-For system requirements, follow the [Validator Node System Requirements](./validator-system-requirements.md) guide.
+For system requirements, follow the [validator node system requirements](./validator-system-requirements.md) guide.

-!!!caution
+!!! warning

     There is limited space for accepting new validators.
 New validators can only join the active set when an already active validator unbonds.

 ## Prerequisites

-* Two machines — one sentry and one validator.
+* Two machines - one sentry and one validator.
 * `build-essential` installed on both the sentry and the validator machines.

   To install: